wongyah/awesome-technical-writing-learning/README.md

 ### Markdown

 Markdown is a lightweight markup language created by John Gruber in 2004.
-It has become a commonly used markup language to write technical documentations, especially those software documentations that host in Github or Github-like platforms.
+It has become a commonly used markup language to write technical documentations, especially those software documentations that host in GitHub or GitHub-like platforms.

 If you are completely new to Markdown, the following **📔 guide** is the best start point for you: